Haivision/srt-rfc/draft-sharabayko-srt.md

 The parties only continue with the Version 5 Rendezvous process when Version is set to 5 for both.
 Otherwise the process continues exclusively according to Version 4 rules {{GHG04b}}.

-With Version 5 Rendezvous, both parties create a cookie for a process called the "cookie contest".
+With SRT Handshake Version 5 Rendezvous, both parties create a cookie for a process called the "cookie contest".
 This is necessary for the assignment of Initiator and Responder roles.
 Each party generates a cookie value (a 32-bit number) based on the host, port, and current time with 1 minute accuracy.
 This value is scrambled using